Maher4Ever/wdm/README.md

 	$ bundle exec rake compile

-To get debug messages, you need to enable them in the `global.h` file:
+To get debug messages, you need to enable them like so:

-	#define WDM_DEBUG_ENABLED TRUE // This is disabled by default
+	$ bundle exec rake clean compile -- --with-cflags=-DWDM_DEBUG_ENABLED=TRUE

+### Execute the specs

+	$ bundle exec rake spec

 ## Contributing

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Add a spec for your change
-3. Commit your changes (`git commit -am 'Added some feature'`)
+4. Commit your changes (`git commit -am 'Added some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+6. Create new Pull Request
+7. Ensure CI runs green.

 ## Author